num1hub/ApsnyTravel/docs/ARCHITECTURE.md

 - Install: `npm install`
 - Develop: `npm run dev` (Vite serves on port 3000 per `vite.config.ts`)
 - Build: `npm run build` (outputs static bundle to `dist/`)
-- Hash-based routing (`HashRouter` in `App.tsx`) avoids server rewrite requirements on static hosts but is called out as an SEO limitation that should be revisited before launch.
+- Browser-based routing depends on SPA rewrites (see `vercel.json`) so clean URLs resolve correctly without hash fragments; ensure equivalent rewrites on any alternate host.

 ## Scalability checkpoints
 - Replace the mock lookup in `lib/api.ts` with a real `fetch` to a backend endpoint while keeping the same `fetchTourBySlug` signature.
 - Centralize hardcoded contact/branding strings (e.g., in `components/layout/Footer.tsx` and `pages/Contacts.tsx`) into a shared config for reuse/localization.
-- For SEO, plan migration from `HashRouter` to `BrowserRouter` with proper server rewrites, or consider SSR/SSG (e.g., Next.js).
+- For SEO, evolve from SPA-only `BrowserRouter` toward SSR/SSG (e.g., Next.js) while retaining rewrite rules for client-side navigation fallbacks.

 ## Quality and security protocols
 - Favor the shared types in `types.ts` to avoid `any` and keep data boundaries well-typed.